chartmann1590/VowVault/README.md

    - Choose to sign the guestbook, post a message, or enter the gallery

 2. **Upload Photos/Videos**
-   - Click "Upload Photo"
+   - Click "Upload Photo/Video"
-   - Select your photo or video (videos max 15 seconds)
+   - Select your photo or video (videos max 15 seconds, files max 50MB)
    - Add your name (optional)
    - Add a description (optional)
    - Click "Upload"